 The ATSSS-LL functionality may be enabled in the UE when the UE provides an "ATSSS-LL capability" during the PDU Session Establishment procedure.

-The ATSSS-LL functionality is mandatory in the UE for MA PDU Session of type Ethernet.In addition:

-- When the UE neither supports the MPTCP functionality nor the MPQUIC functionality, the ATSSS-LL functionality is mandatory in the UE for an MA PDU Session of type IP.

-- When the UE supports the MPTCP functionality and does not support the MPQUIC functionality, the ATSSS-LL functionality with Active-Standby Steering Mode is mandatory in the UE for an MA PDU Session of type IP to support non-MPTCP traffic.
+Either the ATSSS-LL functionality (with any Steering Mode) or MPQUIC-E functionality (with any Steering Mode) is mandatory to support in the UE for MA PDU Session of type Ethernet.
+When the UE supports the MPQUIC-E functionality, the ATSSS-LL functionality with Active-Standby Steering Mode is mandatory in the UE for an MA PDU Session of type Ethernet to support non-MPQUIC traffic.

+In addition:

-- When the UE supports the MPQUIC functionality and does not support the MPTCP functionality, the ATSSS-LL functionality with Active-Standby Steering Mode is mandatory in the UE for an MA PDU Session of type IP to support non-MPQUIC traffic.
+- When the UE neither supports the MPTCP functionality, nor the MPQUIC-UDP functionality, nor the MPQUIC-IP functionality, the ATSSS-LL functionality is mandatory in the UE for an MA PDU Session of type IP.

-- When the UE supports both the MPTCP functionality and the MPQUIC functionality, the ATSSS-LL functionality with Active-Standby Steering Mode is mandatory in the UE for an MA PDU Session of type IP to support non-MPTCP and non-MPQUIC traffic.
+- If the UE does not support ATSSS-LL with any steering mode, the UE shall support ATSSS-LL with only Active Standby for an MA PDU Session of type IP, irrespective of what other steering functionalities (e.g. MPTCP, MPQUIC-UDP) is/are supported.

-The network shall also support the ATSSS-LL functionality as defined for the UE.
+The network shall also support the ATSSS-LL functionality as defined for the UE above.
 The ATSSS-LL functionality in the UPF is enabled for a MA PDU Session by ATSSS-LL functionality indication received in the Multi-Access Rules (MAR).

 **** End of Changes ****